sahahn/BPt/doc/source/options/pipeline_options/selectors.rst

-Different base obj choices for the :class:`FeatSelector<BPt.FeatSelector>` are shown below The exact str indicator, as passed to the `obj` param is represented by the sub-heading (within "") The avaliable feat selectors are further broken down by which can work with different problem_types.
+Different base obj choices for the :class:`FeatSelector<BPt.FeatSelector>` are shown below The exact str indicator, as passed to the `obj` param is represented by the sub-heading (within "") The available feat selectors are further broken down by which can work with different problem_types.
 Additionally, a link to the original models documentation as well as the implemented parameter distributions are shown.

 binary